zeroshotbio/transcriptformer/README.md

 For more details, please refer to our manuscript: [A Cross-Species Generative Cell Atlas Across 1.5 Billion Years of Evolution: The TranscriptFormer Single-cell Model](https://www.biorxiv.org/content/10.1101/2025.04.25.650731v1)

+## Goals for Today

+We're planning to learn as much as possible about the technical details of TranscriptFormer toward setting up LoRA finetuning.

 ## Installation

 Transcriptformer requires Python >=3.11.